gnufied/community/contributors/design-proposals/storage/csi-migration.md

 To synchronize between in-tree resizer and external resize, external resizer will find resizer name using PVC annotation `volume.kubernetes.io/storage-resizer`.
-Since `volume.kubernetes.io/storage-resizer` annotation defines the stroage backend actually being used, for in-tree volume, the resizer name is the in-tree plugin name; for CSI volume, the resizer name is the CSI driver name.
-Then when the resizer name matches to the CSI driver name, it guarantees that the PV is provisioned by a CSI driver and it should be resized by the same driver, hence external resizer will proceed with volume resizing.
+Since `volume.kubernetes.io/storage-resizer` annotation defines the CSI plugin name which will handle external resizing, it should match driver running with external-resizer, hence external resizer will proceed with volume resizing.
 Otherwise, it will yield to in-tree resizer.

 #### Online Resizing